 As we've covered here today, planning for a baby is such an exciting time, but it can also bring a lot of questions to the surface - everything from "How early can you test for pregnancy?" to understanding what it means for your health and travel insurance (and plenty in between!)

-Don’t leave your pregnancy coverage to chance.
+Don’t leave your pregnancy cover to chance.
 Explore HIF’s health and travel insurance plans today, and ensure you’re fully protected every step of the way.
 If you're looking for pregnancy resources, we can help with that too!
 For any questions, feel free to reach out to the friendly HIF Health Insurance team today.

 Please note: Kirsty's blog is general advice only.
 For further information on this topic please consult your healthcare professional.